NeuronQ/udacity-capstone/report/report-plan.md

 ## II.
 Analysis [2-4 pages]

 ### Data exploration [1 page]
+If a dataset is present, features and calculated statistics relevant to the problem have been reported and discussed, along with a sampling of the data.
+In lieu of a dataset, a thorough description of the input space or input data has been made.
+Abnormalities or characteristics about the data or input that need to be addressed have been identified.

 ### Exploratory Visualization [2 page]
+A visualization has been provided that summarizes or extracts a relevant characteristic or feature about the dataset or input data with thorough discussion.
+Visual cues are clearly defined.

 - actual visualization [1 pages]
   - line plots + bollinger bands
   - ohlc